Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

 \subsubsection{Equilibrium stability}

-Now we can define an individual's first-order gain $g_\ast(\x)[\bpi]$ as
+Now we can define an individual's first-order gain $g_\ast(\x,\bpi)$ as

-Note that it depends on $\x$ as well as $\bpi$, but all the agents share the same gain regardless of their current actions.
-As a result, the second order gain is zero; were the payoff vector fixed constant, we could say that the ex-ante first-order gain \textit{after }a revision would not depend on the choice of an action in the revision thus it does not change from that gain \textit{before }the revision.
-With the total mass of agents equal to one, the aggregate first-order gain $G(\x)[\bpi]$ is now just equal to the individual first-order gain: $G(\x)[\bpi]=g_\ast(\x)[\bpi]\cdot 1$.
-Similar to \Cref{clm:GH}, we can prove $G$ satisfies properties G and GH-ii).
+With the total mass of agents equal to one, the aggregate first-order gain $G(\x,\bpi)$ is now just equal to the individual first-order gain: $G(\x,\bpi)=g_\ast(\x,\bpi)\cdot 1$.
+Similar to \Cref{clm:GZero,clm:DG}, we can prove properties \ref{prop:GZero} and \ref{prop:GDpi}.
+For availability effect, we define function $H$ by

-While the aggregate second-order gain cannot be used as a decay rate function $H$, we find that the following function $H$ works as the decay rate function coupled with $G$ as a Lyapunov function to meet properties in \Cref{clm:GH}.
-This function $H$ is obtained from $\tpdif{G}{\x}$ to meet property GH-i).

-From this form, it is immediate to see that $H$ satisfies property H as well.
-Therefore, the pair of these $G$ and $H$ assures $\delta$-passivity of cost-benefit rationalizable birth-death dynamics.\footnote{For a complete proof, check an older version of the paper at \url{https://arxiv.org/pdf/1805.04898v4.pdf}.}